This post contains some of the best self esteem exercises.

 * Consume most of your calories from minimally processed plant foods.

 * Reduce the size of meat servings, especially red and processed meat (for example, corned beef, bacon, ham, salami, hot dogs).

 * Keep blood sugar steady by eating a high-quality protein breakfast (for example, eggs or yogurt) and not skipping meals, and minimize sugar-sweetened beverages and snacks.

 4. Understand Yourself

-You can be successful in many areas in your life, but still experience low self-esteem.
-This could be the result of past experiences that have a strong or persistent effect on you, and that have lived with you for a long time.
+You can be successful in many areas of your life, but still experience low self-esteem.
+This could be the result of past experiences that have a strong or persistent effect on you, and that has lived with you for a long time.

 Such experiences might include: